 The Clerkship and departmental administrative support staff will act as Chief Proctors for examinations at each site on a rotating basis.
 In addition, bathroom/monitoring proctors are required to accompany students one at a time on all personal breaks.
-Supplemental examinations (due to failure, illness, personal or family emergencies, etc.) will be scheduled for the third week of the next rotation.
+Supplemental examinations due to failure will be scheduled for three calendar weeks after the originally scheduled exam.
+Deferred exams due to illness, personal or family emergencies, will be scheduled no later than one week after the originally scheduled exam.
 Students must let their preceptors and departments know that they will be away from clinic if they are writing an NBME on the supplemental date.